-This apple cider bread is loaded with apples, apple cider and plenty of fall flavor.
-It’s easy to make and tastes even better the next day.
-It’s the perfect recipe to try if you are a beginner baker or if you’re looking to bring something to a friend’s house.
+This apple cider bread is loaded with fresh apples, spiced cider and plenty of fall flavor.
+It’s simple to make and tastes even better the next day.
+It’s the perfect recipe to try if you are looking for an easy fall quick bread!

 apple cider bread with cinnamon glaze and three slices cut off the loaf